 Applied Behavior Analysis (ABA)—Board Certified Behavior Analyst (BCBA) Certification

-The College of Mount Saint Vincent, a leader in preparing pre-service and in-service teachers, offers a six-course sequence (18 credits) verified to meet the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
-The classes offered within the Applied Behavior Analysis course sequence are approved by the Behavior Analyst Certification Board (BACB) and satisfy the coursework requirements to become a Board Certified Behavior Analyst (BCBA).
-Applicants will have to meet additional requirements to qualify for board certification and should review the BACB website at bacb.com/bcba/ for further information.
+A leader in preparing pre-service and in-service teachers, the College offers a six-course sequence (18 credits) approved by the Behavior Analyst Certification Board (BACB), verified to meet the eligibility requirements to take the Board Certified Behavior Analyst® examination.
+Applicants will have to meet additional requirements to qualify for board certification and should review the BACB website for further information.

 Applied Behavior Analysis (ABA) involves the application of the principles of behavior and learning to improve social and academic skills.
 Board Certified Behavior Analysts work with individuals who range in age from infancy through adulthood with specific learning disabilities, emotional or behavioral disorders, developmental delays, ADHD/ADD, autism spectrum disorders, speech and language differences, and intellectual disabilities.
 These individuals will practice behavior analysis only in exempt settings such as schools, early intervention agencies, or government agencies.